-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 3 through 18, the Schedule of the University's Proportionate Share of the Net Pension Liability on page 94, the Schedule of the University's Pension Contributions on page 95, the Schedule of the University's Proportionate Share of the Net OPEB Liability on page 99, and the Schedule of the University's OPEB Contributions on page 100 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 4 through 19, the Schedule of the University's Proportionate Share of the Net Pension Liability on page 95, the Schedule of the University's Pension Contributions on page 96 the Schedule of the University's Proportionate Share of the Net OPEB Liability on page 101, and the Schedule of the University's OPEB Contributions on page 102 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We and other auditors have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.